RotopaX Ladder Mount Bracket 4Runner

 Overland Equipped RotopaX Ladder Mount Bracket

-For the drivers out there with a ladder mounted to their cargo door, the Overland Equipped mounting bracket is a great compliment if you are looking to mount fuel cans, and more specifically, looking to mount RotopaX cans.
+For the drivers out there with a ladder mounted to their cargo door, the Overland Equipped mounting bracket is a great complement if you are looking to mount fuel cans, and more specifically, looking to mount RotopaX cans.

 The RotopaX Ladder Mount Bracket by Overland Equipped

-Their bracket fits many straight line off-road ladders (like the Gobi Rack).
+Their bracket fits many straight-line off-road ladders (like the Gobi Rack).
 For curved ladders like the BajaRack ladder, you may have to look another direction.

 This simple bracket from Overland Equipped solves many RotopaX mounting needs, especially for those of us with a ladder, and not a full rear bumper.